Season Summary: 2018

 Two consecutive 6-goal losses at Geelong (Bewley best) and at Williamstown against Casey made the finals look a distant prospect, but a morale-boosting 2-goal win at Pt Gellibrand in round 10 against ladder-leader Richmond in vice-captain Willie Wheeler’s 100th Club game, 12.11.83 to 10.11.71, gave the VFL men hope.
 Leigh Masters was best-on-ground.

 North Ballarat recruit, Lachie George, played his 175th VFL game and received life membership in the round 11 clash at Williamstown with Sandringham, played in torrential rain and wind.
 The Zebras went goalless for the first time in their history and registered their lowest-ever score in the 11.11.77 to 0.9.9 defeat, where the Seagulls kicked 8 goals in the last quarter, with Gibbons best.
-This was the first time that a VFA/VFL team had failed to kick a goal since Northcote achieved the feat in 1919.
+This was the first time that a VFA/VFL team had failed to kick a goal since Northcote 'achieved' the feat in 1919.

-Records were broken again in the round 13 match against Collingwood at Williamstown, when Ben Jolley broke Troy West’s games record at the Seagulls.
+Records tumbled again in the round 13 match against Collingwood at Williamstown, when Ben Jolley broke Troy West’s games record at the Seagulls.
 In his 209th appearance, Jolley enjoyed a third consecutive win, 13.13.91 to 9.7.61, set up by a 7 goal to 2 third quarter.
 Jolley came to Williamstown from the Bendigo Bombers with Jason Cloke in 2008, and is one of only five players to represent the Club in 200 games, joining West, Saade Ghazi, Tom Russell and Ray Smith.

 A 33-point loss at Port Melbourne followed, before a 39-point win at Carlton against the Northern Blues, set up by a 6-goal to one first quarter.
 Nick Rodda kicked 5 goals and Gibbons was best, while Jack Dorgan suffered his 4th ACL injury in the dying stages of the game, 2 on each knee.